quiltdata/t4/UserDocs.md

 ### Configuration

 #### `helium.config()`
-Returns the currenct configuration details as an `ordereddict` subclass, `HeliumConfig`.
+Returns the current configuration details as an `ordereddict` subclass, `HeliumConfig`.
 `HeliumConfig` has a cleaner appearance, and includes the file path.

 #### `helium.config(URL)`